 And the residents look forward to seeing the students each week.
 “Their eyes light up,” Melloy says.
 “While supporting the residents, the students learn how to strategize to help their partners through struggles.
 It is a win-win.”

-In addition to Bethany Airdrie, OMA programs have also been offered at other Bethany sites across Alberta, including Cochrane and Harvest Hills.
+In addition to Bethany Airdrie, OMA programs have also been offered at other Bethany sites across Alberta, including Cochrane, Harvest Hills, and Riverview.
 They wrap up with a public gallery exhibition and silent auction celebrating the artists’ accomplishments.
 All proceeds go directly back to the program to purchase art supplies for future participants.

 If you are interested in supporting the OMA project or other projects that benefit our residents, please donate here.